d12frosted/elpa-mirror/gnu/cursory-readme.txt

   `cursory-set-preset' is applies one among them.
 The command supports minibuffer completion when there are multiple presets, else sets the single preset outright.

+  The `cursory-set-preset' comman calls the `cursory-set-preset-hook' as its final step.
+Use this to run other functions after changing the cursor ([Example hooks after setting a preset]).
+The variable `cursory-last-selected-preset' may prove useful.

   Presets consist of an arbitrary symbol broadly described the style set followed by a list of properties that govern the cursor type in the